One Happy Camper Eligibility

 - One Happy Camper grants are intended for children who are not currently participating in an immersive daily Jewish experience.
 As such, children currrently attending a Jewish day school or yeshiva typically are not eligible.
 However, select partners do have some resources for Jewish day school children.
 Please be in touch with your local program provider for more information.

-- Some select partners offer grants for second-year campers.
+- Select partners offer grants for second-year campers.
 To learn more, please be in touch with your local program provider.